 Learning to Live Thankful

+I began to hope for a fresh start in a different place.
 Steve applied to jobs locally as well as some back in our college town.
-I secretly hoped and prayed to start fresh in the college town we knew and loved.
-But while we waited through the period of applications and interviews, God challenged me with this: While you wait, focus on the present.
+I secretly hoped and prayed for the jobs back in our old college town.
+The grass was looking greener where once it had seemed so dull.
+As we waited through the period of applications and interviews, I became increasingly angsty and restless.
+I was still waiting for us to settle down and start our lives already.
+One morning, God interrupted my daydreams with this: “While you wait, focus on the present.
 Be thankful, and enjoy.
 Every day.
-Right where you are.
-“Be thankful and enjoy” became my mantra for the next four weeks.
+Right where you are.”

-Be Thankful & Enjoy
+Be Thankful and Enjoy